juokaz/juokaz.com/_posts/2012-08-31-find-me-in-new-york.markdown

 layout: post
 title: Find me in New York
 location: Edinburgh, UK
-excerpt: We have to start somewhere
+excerpt: A great way to start this blog is to tell a story of how I decided to move to New York and what I'm going to be doing there.
+Exciting times await.
 comments: true
 ---

 <img src="images/business-sides.jpg" class="left" alt="Sides" />

-After living in Edinburgh for 4 years, it was time to move.
-I knew I will be moving quite a long time ago and spent a lot of time planning and testing a few different ideas.
+After living in Edinburgh for 4 years, it's time to move.
+I knew I would be moving quite a long time ago and spent a lot of time planning and testing a few different ideas.
 I wanted to change the city I was living in, not because I hated it, but because I consider myself too young to stay in one place, the work I was doing and all what surrounds that.

 What I was looking for, is an opportunity to work on something which would have a an impact, a place of work where I could see a true outcome of my work.
 And while my business in UK was continuously growing and financially I was way more than covered, I never enjoyed it.
 Not one day.
 But I was definitely not going to join a company as just an employee - I never had a fulltime job working for someone else and that wasn't going to change.
 Not unless I get to have a say in business.